ngHelper/ngHelperAirbrake/README.md

 ]);
 ```
 ### Register the project id
 Airbrake requires a project id and secret.
-This can be configured via the application start in the run function as follows:
+This can be configured via the application config function as follows:

 ```javascript
 .config([ '$airbrakeProvider', function($airbrakeProvider) {